Cadyn Grenier

-Cadyn Thomas Grenier (born October 31, 1996) is an American professional baseball shortstop in the Baltimore Orioles organization.
-He played college baseball for the Oregon State Beavers.
+Cadyn Thomas Grenier (born October 31, 1996) is an American former professional baseball shortstop.
+He played college baseball for the Oregon State Beavers, and played for the Baltimore Orioles organization from 2018 to 2023.

 Career

 Amateur career

 Grenier attended Bishop Gorman High School in Summerlin, Nevada.
 As a senior in 2015, he batted .472 with six home runs, 35 RBIs, and 66 runs scored and was named the Gatorade Baseball Player of the Year for the state of Nevada.
 He was drafted by the St. Louis Cardinals in the 21st round of the 2015 MLB draft, but he did not sign and then enrolled at Oregon State University to play for the Oregon State Beavers.

 As a freshman at Oregon State in 2016, Grenier played in 52 games with 49 starts, hitting .240 with 18 RBIs along with an on-base percentage of .342.
 After the 2016 season, he played collegiate summer baseball with the Falmouth Commodores of the Cape Cod Baseball League.
 In 2017, as a sophomore, he started all 62 of Oregon State's games, slashing .275/.393/.435 with five home runs, 37 RBIs, five doubles and six triples, earning him a spot on the Pac-12 First Team.
 In 2018, his junior season, he was named the Pac-12 Defensive Player of the Year along with making the Pac-12 First Team for the second consecutive year.
 He also won the Brooks Wallace Award.
 He finished his junior year with a slash line of .319/.408/.462 with six home runs and 47 RBIs in 68 games, helping the Beavers win the 2018 College World Series.
 He was named to the College World Series All-Tournament Team.